alvarotrigo/fullPage.js/README.md

 <script type="text/javascript" src="jquery.fullPage.js"></script>
 ```

-- 'sectionSelector': (default '.section') Defines the jQuery selector used for the plugin sections.
+- `sectionSelector`: (default `.section`) Defines the jQuery selector used for the plugin sections.
 It might need to be changed sometimes to avoid problem with other plugins using the same selectors as fullpage.js..

-- 'slideSelector': (default '.slide')  Defines the jQuery selector used for the plugin slides.
+- `slideSelector`: (default `.slide`)  Defines the jQuery selector used for the plugin slides.
 It might need to be changed sometimes to avoid problem with other plugins using the same selectors as fullpage.js.

 ## Methods